 SatCare targets the improvement of first-aid services using remote diagnosis and treatment of patients on board ambulances.
-The objective of the project is to extend the capabilities of the first responders, allowing live interaction with remotely-based doctors and equipment, and the team in the field to deliver the correct treatment immediately, at the place of intervention or en route to the hospital.
+The objective of the project was to extend the capabilities of the first responders, allowing live interaction with remotely-based doctors and equipment, and the team in the field to deliver the correct treatment immediately, at the place of intervention or en route to the hospital.

-Figure 1 Connected ambulance
+Figure 1 Concept of connected ambulance

 Benefits of real-time treatment: